The Nutrition Society Cuthbertson Award has been awarded annually since 1990 as a tribute to Sir David Cuthbertson.

 The Cuthbertson Award has been awarded annually since 1990 as a tribute Sir David Cuthbertson.
 It is awarded to young scientists for excellence in Clinical Nutrition and/or Metabolism research providing an evidence base for clinical practice.

-If you have any queries or would like to find out more, please contact our Conference Coordinator, Jade Mitchell.
+If you have any queries or would like to find out more, please contact the Society's Conference Coordinator, Emily Ooi.